 - Ultimate—$99 per user/month.

-So, switching to a paid subscription or looking for alternatives became necessary in large teams and projects.
+Switching to a paid subscription or looking for alternatives became necessary for large teams and projects.

 The free plan supports up to 5 users in a project or group and is unsuitable for us.
 It is possible to deploy our self-hosted GitLab CE, but this will require infrastructure and support costs.

 In one of our projects, all the binding in the form of CI and environments had already been made for the specifics of GitLab, and the number of repositories numbered several dozen.
 First, we looked at the proposals of GitLab so as not to waste time on pipelines.
-Moreover, we had to consider that the total number of users in the project is ~64.
+Moreover, we had to consider that the total number of users in the project was around 64.

-The free plan supports up to 5 users in a project or group and is not suitable for us.
-It is possible to deploy our self-hosted GitLab CE, but this will require infrastructure and support costs.
+The free plan supports up to 5 users in a project or group, and it was not a right fit for us.
+We could deploy our self-hosted GitLab CE, but it would require infrastructure and support costs.

 Let’s do the simple math.